-6.3 The Next Steps: The Space Astronomy Imperative
+The Next Steps: The Space Astronomy Imperative

-Space based telescopes are uniquely suited to uncovering the cycles of matter and energy in stars and galaxies.
+Space-based telescopes are uniquely suited to uncovering the cycles of matter and energy in stars and galaxies.
 Different parts of these cycles produce radiation of different wavelengths.
-On earth, we are restricted to peering at the cosmos in the narrow ranges of wavelength that our atmosphere happens to let through.
+On Earth, we are restricted to peering at the cosmos in the narrow ranges of wavelength that our atmosphere happens to let through.
 From space, we can choose our observation wavelengths based on their information content.
-The isolation of a space satellite also allows more stable and precise pointing, and permits cooling the telescopes, vastly increasing the sensitivity at some wavelengths.
-Our maturing technological capabilities
+The isolation of a space satellite also allows more stable and precise pointing, giving the clearest view of the Universe.
+It also allows for cooling the telescopes, which can vastly increase the sensitivity at some wavelengths.